 SmartPulse — our weekly reader poll in Restaurant SmartBrief — tracks feedback from restaurant owners and managers about current trends and issues.

-Last week’s poll question: How often do you revamp your menu?
+Last week’s poll question: What do you think makes your restaurant’s brand stand out?

 4.4% — The location and design

 Speaking of branding, there can be opportunities in brand extension for restaurants.
 I took a look at two brands that are moving into new categories, and share my own thoughts on whether they will be successful.

 McDonald’s in Hong Kong has expanded into weddings.
 In-house wedding packages at McDonald’s in Hong Kong include the ceremony and party, starting at $1,282, according to Reuters.

 - Is it appropriate?
 As a newlywed, I personally can’t imagine getting married at a fast-food restaurant, even if it were the brand to which I were most loyal.
 Weddings and Big Macs are oxymoronic to me, but I’m sure others will disagree.
 These days, it seems that anything can go — with the bride’s approval — for weddings.
 Who am I to say whether the most important day of a couple’s life should be spent at a traditional venue with a meat or fish menu, or at a fast-food restaurant with the value menu?

 - How will the brand hold up?
 I wouldn’t go so far to say that these weddings in Hong Kong enhance the McDonald’s brand, though they might offer another channel for profit.
 Also, how does the brand in Hong Kong differ from the U.S. brand?
 The McDonald’s brand conjures descriptions such as speedy, inexpensive and ubiquitous — all of which conflict with how I think of my own wedding.
 I think they will be a short-lived fad, but can anything damage the McDonald’s brand?
 I’m not sure anything can.